The Conservancy Area

 Key Features of the Conservancy

 The Western Heads-Goukamma Conservancy contains important flora, including one of the largest remaining patches of the critically endangered Knysna Sand Fynbos vegetation type.
 The area is also home to several endangered butterflies, of which the Brenton Blue Butterfly is best known, as well as endangered mammals such as Caracal and Honey Badger.
-The rest of the invertebrate fauna is a virtual black box awaiting discovery.

 The area is also of geological interest, comprising a series of wind-blown sand dunes running parallel to the coast which formed during the last Ice Age when the coast extended much further seaward.
 Fairly recent fossils of large mammals are occasionally exposed in these dunes.
 The dunes influence the micro-climate which in turn affects what plant species grow where.
 There are a number of sites of archaeological interest, including Strandloper Shell Middens.